October 24, 2018

 Remote Management with Console Interface

 Hyper-V servers can be managed with PowerShell, which is a Windows command line interface developed by Microsoft.
 PowerShell is a native tool for Windows, but PowerShell Core is also compatible with Linux and macOS.
 PowerShell Remoting must be enabled for this purpose.
-Using PowerShell is a way to automate Hyper-V and VM management, especially in large environments.
+Using PowerShell is a way to automate Hyper-V and, especially in large environments.

 VBoxManage is a command line interface (CLI) for VirtualBox.
 You can access all the features available in the VirtualBox GUI.
 Moreover, you can access all features provided by the VirtualBox virtualization engine with VBoxManage (not all of the features are available in GUI).
 CLI can also be used for managing VirtualBox instances on operating systems without GUI (that only have a console interface).
 Another advantage is the ability of scripting and automating.
 VBoxManage is compatible with Linux, Windows, Solaris, and Mac OS.